sheraah/Tileset-Editor/README.md

 If you liked this App come on my Discord where i show my progress on other projects: https://discord.gg/SPyn8KWgVE

-if you have some questions or need help feel free to contact me on Discord
+\nif you have some questions or need help feel free to contact me on Discord